 The words "your contribution is tax deductible" are music to a donor's ears.
-While getting a tax deduction is not the sole motivation for most charitable donations, it's an important factor -- indeed, about 85% of all charitable contributions are made by individuals who deduct their donations.
+While getting a tax deduction is not the sole motivation for most charitable donations, it has always been an important factor.
+Indeed, prior to the enactment of the Tax Cuts and Jobs Act (TCJA), about 85% of all charitable contributions were made by individuals who deducted their donations.
+However, as a result of tax changes brought about by the TCJA, far fewer taxpayers will be able to deduct their donations than in the past.
+This is expected to have a negative impact on charitable giving.

-To complicate matters, the IRS has imposed new, even more restrictive rules on donations.
-These new rules require more documentation and tax filings by both nonprofits and the people making donations to them.
-In some cases, the new rules limit the amount that the donor can deduct.
-All this has made the charitable fundraiser's (and donor's) life more difficult than it used to be.
+To complicate matters, the IRS imposes restrictive rules on donations.
+These rules require thorough documentation and tax filings by both nonprofits and the people making donations to them.
+In some cases, the rules limit the amount that the donor can deduct.

 The words "contribution," "donation," or "gift" are typically used to refer to money or property received from a donor.
 These words mean essentially the same thing and are often used interchangeably.
 In the nonprofit world, however, people tend to use the word donation for small gifts -- say an item of clothing -- and reserve the word contribution for larger gifts -- real estate, for example.